Z2PackDev/Z2Pack/doc/source/tutorial_fp.rst

 Setup and Compatibility
 -----------------------

 For the computation of overlap matrices, Z2Pack uses the Wannier90 software package.
 This means that Z2Pack can be used with any first - principles code that interfaces to Wannier90.
 Unfortunately, the Wannier90 source had to be changed slightly.
-You can download the modified source here:
+We are currently working with the Wannier90 developers to integrate that into a future version of Wannier90.
+For now, you can download the modified source here:

 :download:`Wannier90 1.2, modified for ABINIT<downloads/wannier90-1.2.0.1.tar.gz>`
 :download:`Wannier90 1.2<downloads/wannier90-1.2.tar.gz>`